-13
+Figure 13: RFID Reader [11]

-The RFID reader operates at the frequency level 125 kHz and needs to be supplied a voltage from 4.75V to 5.25V.
-It has a reading sensitivity at maximum 7cm distance from the tag.
+The RFID (Figure 13) reader operates at the frequency level 125 kHz and the operating voltage is from 4.75V to 5.25V.
+It has a reading sensitivity at maximum 7cm distance from the RFID tag.
 The available output formats are Uart or Wiegand.
 (Seeedstudio u.d.)